 It’s tempting, I know!
-You’ve found the perfect dress and it’s only a quick click away.
-Instead, sleep on it.
+Buying a wedding dress online is a process and it’s OK to take your time.
+If you’ve found the perfect dress and it’s only a click away, at least sleep on it.
 You might wake up tomorrow and think, what was I thinking?
 Or, you might wake up and decide to go ahead, at which case, congrats — that sure was fast!

-When a dress is being made, there are extra swatches of fabric left over.
-You can ask for these materials (it may be included in the cost or an added fee) so that you can use it for other accessories (that will match perfectly).
+When a dress is being made, there are extra swatches of fabric leftover.
+You can ask for these materials (it may be included in the cost or an added fee) so that you can use them for other accessories (that will match perfectly).
 Some examples?
-We’ve seen brides use the remaining fabric to make a ring pillow, as a bouquet wrap, or incorporated into their wedding clutch purse.
+We’ve seen brides use the remaining fabric to make a ring pillow, a bouquet wrap, or incorporate it into their wedding clutch purse.
 If you don’t ask for it, it might just get tossed anyway (so it’s worth asking about!)

 7. Know the return policy.

 You’ll want to know the return policy in advance, just in case the dress doesn’t work out.
 Some wedding dresses have a no-return policy since they’re custom-made.
 Others can be returned to a boutique near you.
 And some wedding dresses have a limited return policy.
 Be sure you read and understand the policy before you buy.

 Don’t be afraid to ask questions, too — the designers work with MANY brides and are very familiar with dresses, styles, sizing, etc. Be sure to ask any questions before you buy.